 All full-time faculty members are expected to attend all called faculty meetings.
 The Department Chair is to be notified if a faculty member cannot attend a meeting of the faculty.
-Faculty meetings are called at the beginning and end of each academic semester plus at the end of the second five-week summer session.
+Faculty meetings are called at the beginning and end of each academic semester plus at the end of the summer session.

-Special faculty meetings may be called by the President of the University, the Chancellor, or the VCAA.
+Special faculty meetings may be called by the President of the University, the Chancellor, or the Provost and VCAA.
 Faculty also may request a Faculty Meeting through the Executive Committee of the Faculty Senate.
 (See Constitution of the Faculty Senate, Section 14.1).
 Such requests should include a proposed agenda, rationale for the special meeting and suggested date and time.
-Should the Executive Committee approve the request, the VCAA will call the meeting.
+Should the Executive Committee approve the request, the Provost and VCAA will call the meeting.

 4.3.4 Drug Abuse and Controlled Substance Policy (see Section 7.5)